Significant-Gravitas/AutoGPT/autogpts/forge/tutorials/001_getting_started.md

 - Ensure Git is correctly installed before cloning the repository.
 - Follow the setup instructions carefully to avoid issues during project setup.
 - If encountering issues during agent creation, refer to the guide for naming conventions.
+- make sure your github token has the `repo` scopes toggled.

 ### Glossary of Terms
 - **Repository**: A storage space where your project resides.